rsbondi/bolt11-tutorial/README.md

-This section uses the previous 2 sections and adds the actual sequencing through a full payment request and parses it to human readable
+This section uses the previous 2 sections and adds the actual sequencing through a full payment request and parses it to human readable form